9 Product Feed Optimization Tips To Improve Shopping Ads

 To capture search queries, you need to do your keyword research first.
 Treat this process similar to the way you would treat paid search strategy and keyword research.

 Since you can’t target keywords directly, include them in the product titles.
-To capture more relevant traffic, add product attributes, such as product type, brand, color, or size to the titles.
+To capture more relevant traffic, add feed attributes, such as product type, brand, color, or size to the titles.

 Product Attributes Included In The Title (via Google)

-Retailer A included the following product attributes in their title:
+Retailer A included the following important attributes in their title:

 1. Product Name